We Happy Few: Reception

-We Happy Few received "mixed or average" reviews, according to review aggregator Metacritic.
+We Happy Few received "mixed or average" reviews, according to review aggregator website Metacritic.

 The audio was received positively, with the voice-acting being singled out for praise.
 Brittany Vincent of Shacknews elaborated that the characters' "stereotypical" accents along with the "peppy" music lent the game a "realistic lilt that make these weirdos even creepier".
 The performances for the three main characters were commended; Tyler Wilde of PC Gamer deemed the leads to be the game's great strength, describing them as "blending comedy and tragedy with calculated balance", and added that they spoke to themselves so naturally that Wilde nearly overlooked that they were "doing the videogame thing of saying everything out loud for no reason".
 Michael Huber of Easy Allies additionally cited the disconcerting effect of Uncle Jack's broadcasts.
 However, while Sam Spyrison of Hardcore Gamer agreed that the voice-acting was mostly solid, he felt that the dialogue was inconsistent, saying that it "ranges from original and enticing to disjointed and nonsensical".
 The music was appreciated, with Brian Shae of Game Informer and Caty McCarthy of USgamer singling out the use of distorted 1960s-style rock and roll music as a contribution to the game's haunting atmosphere.

-Jim Sterling called the game "a joyless broken disaster" and suggested that it should be recalled.
+James Stephanie Sterling called the game "a joyless broken disaster" and suggested that it should be recalled.
 Sterling, having performed some minor voice-over work for the game during its crowdfunding phase, stated their embarrassment "for having the loosest of loose associations" with the final game.
-Ben "Yahtzee" Croshaw of Zero Punctuation ranked it fourth on the list of the Top 5 Worst Games of 2018.
 Eurogamer praised the addition of a playable protagonist who is a mother, although did also cite inconsistencies within the game.